ibm-cloud-docs/api-handbook/design/types.md

   ASCII character.
 This MUST NOT be allowed to occur.

 All other values MUST NOT be considered valid.
-An invalid enumeration value in the request body MUST be rejected with a `400` status code and appropriate error response model if the field is required and SHOULD be ignored otherwise, subject to [robustness considerations](/docs/api-handbook/design/errors.html#robustness-tradeoffs).
-An invalid enumeration value in a query parameter SHOULD cause the parameter to be ignored.
+An invalid enumeration value in the request body MUST be rejected with a `400` status code and appropriate error response model.

+An invalid enumeration value in a query parameter SHOULD be rejected with a `400` status code and appropriate error response model.

 ## Array